 These two detector are coupled together to form a negative feedback system designed in such a way as to maintain the local oscillator synchronous with the carrier wave.
-Suppose local oscillator is of the the signal same phase the carrier $c(t) = A_c cos(2\pi f_c t)$ wave used to generate the incoming DSBSC wave.
+Suppose local oscillator signal is of the the same phase the carrier $c(t) = A_c cos(2\pi f_c t)$ wave used to generate the incoming DSBSC wave.
 Then we find that the I-channel output contains the desired demodulated signal m(t), where as the Q-channel output is zero due to quadrature null effect of the Q-channel.
-Suppose that the local oscillator phase drifts from its proper value by a small angle φ radians.
-The I-channel output will remain signal essentially unchanged, but there will some appearing at the O-channel output, which is proportional to $\sin(\phi) \approx \phi$ for small φ .
+Suppose that local oscillator phase drifts from its proper value by a small angle $\phi$ radians.
+The I-channel remain essentially unchanged, but there will some signal appearing at the Q-channel output, which is proportional to $\sin(\phi) \approx \phi$ for small $\phi$ .